dskemp/courtdata/content/cases/ot2013/12-86/index.md

 -
 topics:
 -
-summary: "The Securities Litigation Uniform Standards Act of 1988 does not preclude the plaintiffs"" state-law class actions contending that the defendants assisted in perpetrating a Ponzi scheme by falsely representing that uncovered securities that plaintiffs were purchasing were backed by covered securities."
+summary: "The Securities Litigation Uniform Standards Act of 1988 does not preclude the plaintiffs’ state-law class actions contending that the defendants assisted in perpetrating a Ponzi scheme by falsely representing that uncovered securities that plaintiffs were purchasing were backed by covered securities."
 ---
-The Securities Litigation Uniform Standards Act of 1988 does not preclude the plaintiffs"" state-law class actions contending that the defendants assisted in perpetrating a Ponzi scheme by falsely representing that uncovered securities that plaintiffs were purchasing were backed by covered securities.
+The Securities Litigation Uniform Standards Act of 1988 does not preclude the plaintiffs’ state-law class actions contending that the defendants assisted in perpetrating a Ponzi scheme by falsely representing that uncovered securities that plaintiffs were purchasing were backed by covered securities.